2018–2019 Fiscal Year

 Dr. Ana Margarita “Cha” Guzman

 2018–19 was a year of making big changes.
 Building beds for children who were sleeping on the floor and couches, introducing single-family homes to expand homeownership opportunities and motivating residents to accomplish goals they set when they joined our program.
-The San Antonio Housing Authority is one of the largest housing authorities in the state of Texas, serving approximately 65,000 residents — building one dream at a time.
+The Opportunity Home San Antonio is one of the largest housing authorities in the state of Texas, serving approximately 65,000 residents — building one dream at a time.

 HOUSING FOR ALL

 Opportunity Home is the largest housing authority in the State of Texas and one of just 39 Moving to Work agencies in the United States.
 Opportunity Home’s commitment to creating dynamic communities where people thrive ensures residents have access to affordable housing and a safe place to raise a family.

 Opportunity lives here.

 In Fiscal Year 2018–19, Opportunity Home provided 5,649 residents public housing assistance and administered 13,056 Housing Choice vouchers.
 Approximately 700 vouchers are designated to assist the homeless, homeless college students, children aging out of foster care and others.

 46,691 residents received housing assistance.

 Learn more about the people we serve ➜

 Housing assistance is more than affordable rent — it’s giving residents a stable home and environment for their families.
 Prior to Opportunity Home, some residents were homeless, others struggled between paying for rent or other household necessities or utilities.
 The security Opportunity Home provides ensures residents no longer have to worry about where they are staying and instead allows them to focus on building a home.

 A Foundation to Success.